 Following the retirement of Robert Brattrud, Allan G. Stratford purchases and becomes President of Martin Brattrud.
 The company moves to larger premises in Torrance.

 “Deliberate, unexpected and with touch of humor” – Steve’s own words to describe his design aesthetic.
-This daybed is a perfect example, featuring his signature rounded form, plush upholstery with channel tufting, and underlighting.
+A rounded form, plush upholstery, channel tufting and underlighting are showcased here on the Monterey Sofa, part of the Steve Chase Collection sold throughout the 1980’s.

 Martin Brattrud begins to build a presence in the contract market, creating alliances with Gensler, Interior Architects, HOK, and other major architectural firms.
 In 1982 Martin Brattrud moves to its current location in Gardena, expanding its facilities to 37,000 square feet.